Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method

 \section{Abstract}

-We reconsider dual graph representations for simplicial manifolds in Causal Dynamical Triangulations (CDT) as a mean to build observables with legitimate geometric content, and propose an improved representation based on Finite Element Method (FEM) techniques.
-In particular, we discuss the spectral properties of the Laplace-Beltrami operator on simplicial manifolds and compare earlier spectral results obtained by using the dual graph representation with new ones coming from the application of FEM techniques.
-These comparisons show quantitative and qualitative differences between the results provided by the two methods.
-This can be explained by the possible misrepresentation of simplicial manifolds in the dual graph formalism, and by the observation that, while in the FEM framework it is always possible to set up a procedure that is guaranteed to converge to the true Laplace-Beltrami spectrum, this cannot be done in general by using the dual graph formulation.
+We examine the dual graph representation of simplicial manifolds in Causal Dynamical Triangulations (CDT) as a mean to build observables, and propose a new representation based on the Finite Element Methods (FEM).
+In particular, with the application of FEM techniques, we extract the (low-lying) spectrum of the Laplace-Beltrami (LB) operator on the Sobolev space $H^1$ of scalar functions on piecewise flat manifolds, and compare them with corresponding results obtained by using the dual graph representation.
+We show that, besides for non-pathological cases in two dimensions, the dual graph spectrum and spectral dimension do not generally agree, neither quantitatively nor qualitatively, with the ones obtained from the LB operator on the continuous space.
+We analyze the reasons of this discrepancy and discuss its possible implications on the definition of generic observables built from the dual graph representation.